venkyroy22/Ecommerce-Follow-Along/README.md

 Adding the nav component to all the pages and make the navigations to all this pages smooth and easy.
 Making the Navbar responsive to all screen sizes.

+### Milestone 16: New Product Page
+In this Milestone,

+Create an product info page that display all the product data and choose quantity and add to card button.
+New page to display each product.
+Adding quantity and add to card button.